 Older students may need guidance regarding sex and relationship counselling.
-In Trust schools the school nurse may be able to assist and guidance is given through PSHE and SRE programmes.
+At BHSA, the HWBM may be able to assist and guidance is given through PSHE and RSE programmes.

 Sometimes, inappropriate sexual behaviour may require the pupil to receive advice and guidance from professionals outside of the school.
 It is also possible that inappropriate sexual behaviour is a sign that the pupil could be at risk of significant harm.
 These matters need to be considered under the school safeguarding procedures.